Yale-BIM/f21-assignments/assignment-3/ExtraQuestions-CPSC559.md

     > Tip: We recommend that you draw the geometric relations of the known and unknown variables for this problem.
 Include this drawing in your report to help explain your answer to this question.

-- **VI-2.** Modify the `docs/process_images.py` script to implement your solution to the task V-1.
+- **VI-2.** Modify the `docs/process_images.py` script to implement your solution to the task VI-1.
 To this end, first add an additional input argument to the script for gathering the height of the object of interest (in this case, the book):

     ```python
     object_height = float(sys.argv[2]) # new argument in the script
     ```

-    Second, write code at the end of the script to compute the depth based on the `image_coordinates` provided for the object when the script runs.
-Finally, print the result:
+    Second, complete the `compute_depth_from_gray_image()` function in the `process_images.py` script with your solution to calculate the depth based on the `image_coordinates` provided for the object when the script runs.
+When you are done implementing your solution, you should be able to: (1) run the script, providing the book's height;

-    ```python
-    Z = ... # compute Z
-    print("Estimated depth: {}m".format(Z))
-    ```

-    Then, you should be able to run the script, providing the book's height, select the book in the grayscale image, and see the estimated depth printed in the terminal:
+    (2) select the book in the grayscale image; and (3) see the estimated depth printed in the terminal:

     ```bash
     $ ./process_images.py images.npz <book_height>